JohannFaustVIII/SpringCloudPlayground/NOTES.md

 with multiple microservices with common yaml structure, so Helm can define a common blueprint with dynamic values to be replaced in placeholders.
 Another scenario is the same application across different environments (like development, staging and production), so it can be packaged into its own Helm Chart and to be used to deploy on multiple environments.

+## What is volume?

+Volume is a storage in K8s, used to persist data between pod restarts.
+Volume has to be available on all nodes, because don't know on which node the pod will restart.
+Storage needs to survive even if the cluster crash.
+It can be seen as external plugin to cluster.
+Volumes are not namespaced.
+Persistent volume is created as cluster resource, needs physical storage.

+Local volumes are tied to 1 specific node, and fails surviving cluster crash, so for db should be using remove volumes.

+K8s admin sets and maintains a cluster, when K8s user deploys application in the cluster.
+K8s admin will configure storage and volumes in it.

+Persistent volume claim is a claim made to get storage in a volume meeting requirements.
+It is referred by a pod to access to PVC.
+Claim has to be in the same namespace as the pod.

+ConfigMap and Secret are local volumes, and can be mounted as volumes into a pod.
+Pod can use different volume types.

+Storage Class provides persistent volumes dynamically when PVC claims it.
+It dynamically creates (or provides) a persistent volume when a claim is made.